instilled/confucius/README.md

 A Clojure library for composable and declarative configuration.

-*NOTE* This is pre-alpha software.
-Expect bugs and frequent api changes!

 Suggestions on api, bugfixes, feature request, etc are all very welcome!

 [![Clojars Project](https://img.shields.io/clojars/v/confucius.svg)](https://clojars.org/confucius)